T3chnocr4t/T3chnocr4t.github.io/CTF/WebSecAcademy/Path Traversal Labs.md

 ![3](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/1c08cb4b-9ab5-47a0-8ea0-5f35429a0609)

 - This application implements no defenses against path traversal attacks.
 By modifying the request, we can retrieve the /etc/passwd file from the server's filesystem by stepping up one level in the directory structure.
 The three consecutive ../ sequences step up from /var/www/images/ to the filesystem root, and so the file that is actually read is /etc/passwd.
-We receive a 200 OK status code, indicating that the request was successful.
+We receive a 200 OK status code after modifying the value of the filename parameter to `../../../etc/passwd`. indicating that the request was successful.
 We've successfully solved the first lab.
 Nice!
 Let's move on to the next one.

 ![4](https://github.com/T3chnocr4t/T3chnocr4t.github.io/assets/115868619/433b1a0a-cd7b-4765-8ee4-c706f653dc66)